-Member Hayashida: Second.
+2 Member Hayashida: Second.
 3 Chairman: Moved and seconded.
-Any objections? [no response] Any abstentions? [no response] Okay.
-At 4 5 this time the Commissioners move into executive session to 6 consult with the Commission's attorney on the authority, 7 duties, privileges and immunities pertaining to Section 8 205-6 of the Hawaii Revised Statutes as amended in Chapter 9 2, Subchapters 4 and 5 of the rules of the Planning 10 Commission in accordance with HRS 92-5.

-Mr. Chipchase: Chair, I have to object going into executive session while the motion to adopt an order is pending.
-And, I believe that counsel stated reasons for the executive session were to clarify the motion, which I believe should be done publicly and not in executive session.
+Any objections?
+4 [no response] Any abstentions? [no response] Okay.
+At 5 this time the Commissioners move into executive session to 6 consult with the Commission's attorney on the authority, 7 duties, privileges and immunities pertaining to Section 8 205-6 of the Hawaii Revised Statutes as amended in Chapter 9 2, Subchapters 4 and 5 of the rules of the Planning 10 Commission in accordance with HRS 92-5.
+11 Mr. Chipchase: Chair, I have to object going into 12 executive session while the motion to adopt an order is 13 pending.
+And, I believe that counsel stated reasons for the 14 executive session were to clarify the motion, which I 15 believe should be done publicly and not in executive 16 session.
 17 Mr. Wurdeman: I join in with that assertion.
 18 Counsel Waihee-Polk: I guess, further advice which 19 I don't want to say in open meeting.
-So, I'm just going to 20 say, I was trying--It's not something I want to discuss in 21 open meeting.
+So, I'm just going to 20 say, I was tryingIt's not something I want to discuss in 21 open meeting.
 It's a legal advice I want to provide to my 22 client, and it's not exactly that.
-That's partially what I 23 started to say, and then I realized as I spoke on, I was 24 actually starting to actually give advice openly in open 25 meeting, and that's not something I should be doing.
-So,
+That's partially what I 22 23 client, and it's not exactly that.
+That's partially what I started to say, and then I realized as I spoke on, I was

-1 I've requested that, and we can hold that just so that I can give one word of advice and you go back for discussion.
+I've requested that, and we can hold that just so that I can 1 give one word of advice and you go back for discussion.
 2 3 Chairman: Okay.
 [EXECUTIVE SESSION MINUTES] 4 5 In: 3:00 pm.
 6 Out: 3:18 p.m 7 Chairman: Okay.
 I'll call this meeting back into [bangs gavel] We have a motion, seconded.
 We're on 8 order. discussion regarding Commissioner Hayashida's motion to 9 10 remove all items from 2011, well from prior to 2011 11 proceedings.
 12 Okay.
 Commissioners, any further discussion on the 13 matter?
-Member Anderson: Chair, I'd like to discuss a 14 15 little more openly just so I'm clear on couple things.
+14 Member Anderson: Chair, I'd like to discuss a 15 little more openly just so I'm clear on couple things.
 I'm fairly certain that my motion perhaps isn't overly clear at 16 17 the moment with the rest of the Commissioners.
-Try not to lose sight of the fact that in front of us right now is the 18 19 LUC approved 2008/SUP-2.
-In my motion I reference that 2011 20 ENV application and include the D&O. I think I prefer 21 withdrawing my motion and clarifying and restating it.
-Just 22 looking at the LUC approved 2008/SUP-2.
-Removing Condition 23 14 and adding the three conditions I'd previously stated.
-24 Does that help clarify things?
-25 Member Hayashida: So, you're removing the ENV's
+Try not to 18 lose sight of the fact that in front of us right now is the 19 LUC approved 2008/SUP-2.
+In my motion I reference that 2011 20 ENV application and include the D&O. I think I prefer withdrawing my motion and clarifying and restating it.
+21 Just 22 looking at the LUC approved 2008/SUP-2.
+Removing Condition 14 and adding the three conditions I'd previously stated.
+23 Does that help clarify things?
+24 25 Member Hayashida: So, you're removing the ENV's